ausdigital/ausdigital-idp/docs/concepts.md

 ID-A. Either identity could break this alias relationship by revoking their assertion.

-Mutualy asserted alias relationships are made at the higher LOA of the pair.
+Mutually asserted alias relationships are made at the higher LOA of the pair.
 For example:

  * If IDP-X issued a token for ID-A@LOA-2; and